Decision Desk HQ: Founding and 2010s

+2020s

 In 2020, Decision Desk HQ was considered one of nine "official sources" for election results by Twitter and provided election results to The Economist, BuzzFeed, Vox, and Business Insider.

-Decision Desk HQ was the first major election reporting organization to call the 2020 United States presidential election for Joe Biden.
-The call was made shortly before 9 a.m.
-ET on Friday, November 6.
+They were the first major election reporting organization to call the 2020 United States presidential election for Joe Biden; the call was made shortly before 9 a.m.
+ET on Friday, November 6, a day before most of the networks.
 It made this call after projecting that Biden's lead in outstanding mail-in ballots from Pennsylvania left incumbent Donald Trump with no realistic path to win Pennsylvania and its 20 electoral votes.
 McCoy told Vox that the great majority of mail-in ballots from Pennsylvania were from heavily Democratic areas around Philadelphia and Pittsburgh.
 According to McCoy, Biden was winning the mail-in vote in those areas by a margin large enough to make his lead in the state insurmountable.
-By Decision Desk HQs accounting, adding Pennsylvania to Biden's total gave Biden 273 electoral votes, three over the threshold to make him president-elect.
+By Decision Desk HQ's accounting, adding Pennsylvania to Biden's total gave Biden 273 electoral votes, three over the threshold to make him president-elect.
 Vox, who partnered with Decision Desk HQ, called the election for Biden shortly after.
-Statistician Nate Silver praised Decision Desk HQs call and hoped other sources would follow suit.
+Statistician Nate Silver praised Decision Desk HQ's call and hoped other sources would follow suit.

-In November 2021 Decision Desk HQ acquired election news site Elections-Daily.com.
-It also partnered with Europe Elects during the German and French elections of 2021 and 2022.

 During the 2022 United States elections, Decision Desk HQ provided election data to Nexstar Media Group owned media outlet NewsNation, ultimately calling control of Congress on November 15, 2022, 6:13 pm EST, a day before other media outlets.

-In November 2023 Decision Desk HQ announced a partnership with Nexstar Media Group owned The Hill and NewsNation for 2024 United States elections coverage.
+In November 2023, Decision Desk HQ announced a partnership with Nexstar Media Group-owned The Hill and NewsNation for 2024 United States elections coverage.
+In May 2024, Decision Desk HQ announced a partnership with Ballotpedia to provide real-time election results coverage for local elections in the United States.
 Decision Desk HQ reprised providing election data to NewsNation, and was the first to call the 2024 United States presidential election for Donald Trump.

-In May 2024, Decision Desk HQ announced a partnership with Ballotpedia to provide real-time election results coverage for local elections in the United States.
+Its election forecast had given Trump a 54% chance of winning, and predicted six of seven swing states correctly.

 On March 31, 2025, Nexstar announced a continuation of its partnership with Decision Desk HQ for the 2025 and 2026 United States election coverage for NewsNation and The Hill.

+Staff and organization

+On election nights, Decision Desk HQ employs a team of ground reporters and remote entry staff, along with student workers from Georgetown University; they based operations out of Georgetown’s McCourt School of Public Policy in the 2024 election cycle.

+As of 2024, Decision Desk HQ founder Brandon Finnigan is the director of elections.
+The majority owner of Decision Desk HQ and its director of data science is Scott Tranter.
+He is a co-founder of the political data firm Øptimus Analytics and previously served as Director of Data Science for Marco Rubio's 2016 presidential campaign.
+Drew McCoy is the president of Decision Desk HQ.